 If you are, this next section is specifically for you.

-Currently in arrears on your mortgage and in the middle of being repossessed
+What to do if you are currently in arrears on your mortgage and in the middle of being repossessed

 Are you in the middle of being repossessed as you read this article?
 Are you currently in arrears with your mortgage company?